-Originally developed in the context of U.S. domestic politics, the notion of swing states refers to actors whose positions are decisive precisely because they are not durably aligned with any single pole of power \cite{r:97}.
-At the international level, the concept has been extended to describe states that engage with major powers without exclusive allegiance, thereby preserving strategic autonomy in foreign policy \cite{r:53, r:98}.
-This paper adapts the concept to the U.S.–China technological rivalry by introducing technological swing states.
-Unlike great powers, which can unilaterally shape global technological agendas, these states occupy an intermediate position: they possess substantial technical and political capacity but lack the coercive authority to impose rules system-wide.
-Their influence instead derives from flexibility, brokerage, and the ability to operate across opaque and contested governance environments.
+Originating in U.S. domestic politics, “swing states” denote actors whose influence stems from the absence of durable alignment with any single power \cite{r:97}.
+In international relations, the term describes states engaging major powers without exclusive allegiance, preserving strategic autonomy \cite{r:53, r:98}.
+This paper adapts the concept to the U.S.–China technological rivalry, defining technological swing states as intermediate actors: they possess substantial technical and political capacity but lack coercive authority to impose system-wide rules.
+Their leverage derives from flexibility, brokerage, and the ability to navigate contested, opaque governance environments.